Shenyqqq/pmpmchess-refined/README.md

 Click here to play right now!
 [🤗Hugging Face](https://huggingface.co/spaces/gumigumi/pmpmchess)

-## 🎮 How to Play Pmpmchess
+## 🎮 How to play

-Ever played Gomoku (Five-in-a-Row) or Reversi (Othello)?
-Pmpmchess is a super cool mini-game from the indie title *Popucom* that cleverly mashes them together!
-The goal is to both line up your pieces *and* capture territory.
+Have you ever played Gomoku or Othello?
+Pmpmchess is a mini-game from the indie game *Popucom* that cleverly blends the gameplay of both!
+The goal is to connect three of your pieces to claim territory.

-Here's the lowdown on the rules:
+Here's a detailed breakdown of the rules:

-* **♟️ The Basics (Board & Turns)**
+* **♟️ Board and Turns**
-    The game takes place on a 9x9 board.
-It's a quick match, lasting exactly 50 turns, which means you and your opponent each get to place 25 pieces.
+    The game is played on a 9x9 board.
+It's a quick match, lasting a total of 50 turns, meaning you and your opponent each get 25 moves.

-* **💥 How to Capture**
+* **💥 How to Claim Territory**
-    Get three of your pieces in an unbroken line (horizontally, vertically, or diagonally) and—BAM!—you capture this line as your territory.
-But watch out!
-If your opponent has even one piece in that potential line, your capture is blocked.
+    Connect three of your pieces in an unbroken straight line (horizontally, vertically, or diagonally), and the squares along that line become your territory.
+But be careful!
+If your opponent has even one piece on your potential line, your claim will be blocked.

-* **🤔 Where You Can Move**
+* **🤔 Action Rules**
-    You have two options for placing a piece: any empty square on the board, OR any square inside territory you've already captured.
+    You have two options for placing your pieces: any empty space on the board, or any space within territory you've already claimed.
 That's right, you can reuse your own turf!

-* **🏆 How You Win**
+* **🏆 Winning Condition**
     It's simple!
-When the game ends (after all 50 turns are up), the player who has captured more squares of territory is crowned the winner.
+When the game ends (all 50 turns are used up), the player who has claimed more territory squares is the winner.

 ## Demonstration
 ![gif](https://raw.githubusercontent.com/Shenyqqq/pmpmchess-refined/master/gif/1.gif)